 - An inability to pinch the little finger and thumb together

 How Is Cubital Tunnel Surgery Performed?

-Cubital tunnel surgery is typically performed under regional or general anesthesia to allow one of our doctors to access the ulnar nerve.
-From there, adjustments will be made to decompress, trim, or move the nerve to prevent it from flaring up and causing discomfort. (removed last sentence)
+Cubital tunnel surgery is typically performed under regional or general anesthesia to allow Dr. Humphrey to access the ulnar nerve.
+From there, adjustments will be made to decompress, trim, or move the nerve to prevent it from flaring up and causing discomfort.

 Is Cubital Tunnel Surgery Right for Me?

 That depends on the amount of discomfort you are experiencing and whether or not other treatment methods have been successful.
 Those who do not respond well to traditional treatment methods such as splinting are likely to obtain relief from surgery, particularly when accompanied by physical therapy.

 At Heartland Plastic & Hand Surgery, we will provide you with a personal and confidential consultation,assess your needs, and offer an expert opinion on a solution that will work for you.
 We will provide first-class care to exceed our patient’s…Read more

 Medical Minute: Carpal Tunnel Syndrome with Dr. Humphrey

 Carpal Tunnel Syndrome is compression of the median nerve, resulting in numbness and tingling in these three fingers and sometimes half of the ring finger.
 It can really happen to anyone, manual laborers, people who use a lot of hand…Read more

 Cubital tunnel surgery is usually covered by insurance.
 For self-pay patients, the exact cost will be discussed at the time of your visit.
 For your convenience, a variety of payment options is available, including cash, personal checks and major credit cards, as well as financing with CareCredit®.